revk/ESP32-Faikin/PCB/README.md

 # PCB designs

 The `Faikin` directory has the current working design. `Faikin` is the current shipping board.
-The design is in `KiCad` and has production files for JLCPCB.
+The design is in [KiCad](https://www.kicad.org) and has production files for JLCPCB.
 The boards are available on [Amazon](https://www.amazon.co.uk/dp/B0C2ZYXNYQ).

+*Note: you can make your own boards, but you need to remove the AJK and A&A logos as these are trademarks.*

 Other directories such as `Faikin2` or `Faikin3` are work in progress and may not be tested yet.
 They will replace `Faikin` once tested.